JITESH1101/RISC-V-SoC-Tapeout---PHASE-2/12-12-2025/README.md

-# Day 1: RISC-V SoC Implementation (RTL to GLS) using SCL180 PDK
+# RISC-V SoC Implementation (RTL to GLS) using SCL180 PDK

 ## 1. Overview
 This repository documents the successful replication of the **vsdcaravel** RISC-V SoC implementation.
 The project involves the complete flow from Functional Simulation to Synthesis and Gate-Level Simulation (GLS) using the **SCL180 PDK** and **Synopsys Design Tools**.